jesrav/mlops-batch-project-azureml/README.md

 make run_aml_drift_detection_job
 ```
 This will run drift detection, that compares the data used to make the latest predictions with the data used to train the latest `prod` model.

+# See runs
+To see your runs go to https://ml.azure.com/ and log into your workspace.